talaia-labs/rust-teos/INSTALL.md

 Please refer to the cargo documentation for more detailed instructions.

-### If you want to create a system service to run your application follow the instructions below:

 # Systemd setup for backend

-#### Create a simple file copying the contents below to the file, and use the command:
+If you would like to create a system service to run your application follow the instructions below.

+Since the teos service requires bitcoin to run, it's strongly recommended that you also create a system service for bitcoin.
+Follow this link for instructions to do so: [bitcoind service](https://twofaktor.github.io/minibolt/guide/bitcoin/bitcoin-client.html#autostart-on-boot).

+Once the bitcoin system services have completed, proceed using your preferred text editor, and create a file in the systemd folder.
+For instance:

 `sudo nano /etc/systemd/system/teosd.service`

-#### This will create a file named teos.service in the /etc/systemd/system/ path
+This will create a file named teos.service in the /etc/systemd/system/ path

-#### One you create it and copy and paste, change the information with your proper installation path, user, and comments:

-#### ------------- don't copy this line, copy under it --------------------------
+Copy the following information replacing the relevant information with yours (`<USER>` and `<GROUP>`):

 ```
 [Unit]
 Description=The Eye of Satoshi daemon